pubnub/arduino/README.md

   more different files in you project, but only in one file.
 In all other source files (if you have them) `#include <PubNubDefs.h>`, which doesn't define the global `PubNub` object.
-This shouldn't be much of an inconvenience, as most Arduino project have only one file - the sketch itself.
+This shouldn't be much of an inconvenience, as most Arduino projects have only one file - the sketch itself.

 * We don't provide any SSL/TLS support, because of modest resource of most Arduino compatible boards.
 But, some shields/boards have SSL ("Secure") clients and you may succeed in using them instead of the non-secure clients (say `WiFiClientSecure` instead of `WiFiClient`).
 How to do that depends on the specific hardware and library.

 * We re-resolve the origin server IP address before each request.
   This means some slow-down for intensive communication, but we rather expect light traffic and very long-running sketches (days, months), where refreshing the IP address is quite desirable.

 * We let the users read replies at their leisure instead of returning an already preloaded string so that (a) they can do that in loop() code while taking care of other things as well (b) we don't waste precious RAM by pre-allocating buffers that are never needed.

 * If you are having problems connecting, maybe you have hit a bug in Debian's version of Arduino pertaining the DNS code.
 Try using an IP address as origin and/or upgrading your Arduino package.

 * The optional timeout parameter allows you to specify a timeout period after which the subscribe call shall be retried.
 Note that this timeout is applied only for reading response, not for connecting or sending data; use retransmission parameters of the network library to tune this.
 As a rule of thumb, timeout smaller than 30 seconds may still block longer with flaky network.

 * The vendor firmware for the WiFi shield has dubious TCP implementation;
   for example, TCP ports of outgoing connections are always chosen from the same sequence, so if you reset your Arduino, some of the new connections may interfere with an outstanding TCP connection that has not been closed before the reset; i.e. you will typically see a single failed request somewhere down the road after a reset.

 * In general, there may be many issues with different shields and Arduino-compatible boards.
 A common issue is the firmware version.
 Please look to the available info on your shield and board for troubleshooting.